 - 6 – 12 years old: 9 – 12 hrs

 how to meditate for better sleep?

-Meditation is a form of relaxation that can help you fall asleep faster.
+Meditation is a form of relaxation that can teach you how to fall asleep faster.
 Many people find that meditation is a form of relaxation that helps them fall asleep faster.
 This is likely due to the fact that meditation clears the mind and promotes a state of calmness.
 If you are struggling to get enough sleep, consider trying out some meditation techniques before bedtime.